1994 San Marino Grand Prix: First start crash

-Restart, Senna crash and red flag
+Restart, Senna death, and red flag

 Once the track was reported clear of debris, the safety car was withdrawn and the race restarted at the conclusion of lap five.
 Jonathan Palmer, commentating alongside Murray Walker for the BBC, remarked how quick Schumacher was, as his time in the warm-up session on Sunday morning gave rise to speculation that he was going to make one pit stop and, therefore, race with a heavier car than Senna, who was planning to make two, as was conventional.
 Martin Brundle had told BBC Grandstand presenter Steve Rider that McLaren were going to make two pit stops.
 Senna and Schumacher immediately pulled away from Berger, who in turn, was ahead of Hill after Hill made a poor restart.

 On the seventh lap, the second lap at racing speeds after the stoppage, Senna was leading Michael Schumacher.
 Going at a speed of 305 km/h, Senna's car could not take the turn at the Tamburello left corner, and, continuing in a straight line, struck the unprotected concrete barrier at a speed of 211 kph, reduced as a result of the driver's effort to brake.
 As was subsequently ascertained, Senna was killed instantly.
 When track officials examined the wreckage of Senna's racing car, they found a furled Austrian flag.
 Senna had planned to raise it after the race, in honour of Ratzenberger.